teeteeteeteetee/adobe-discord-rpc/README.md

 - Audition

 ![Demo](demo/aftereffects.gif)
-- Shows Composition and the name of the file
+- Shows Composition and the name of the file as a status on Discord